OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 - Re-scan against hostnames
 - Hostnames usually mean something.
 Put a remark in the table.
 For e.g, note things like clients, devs, DB etc
 - Web Services should be fully enumerated with feroxbuster/gobuster.
-	- Check Source Code for possible reveal of tech stack (ie .NET Razer)
+	- Check Source Code for possible reveal of tech stack (ie .NET Razer) or secret endpoints/apis
+	- Check versioning and google for potential exploits
 	- Login pages for default creds
 	- Wordpress sites to be wpscan
 	- file upload pages to be tested